google/ldif/README.md

 with Structured Implicit Functions](https://arxiv.org/abs/1904.06447)).
 Note that LDIF was previously called Deep Structured Implicit Functions.
-It contains code to reproduce the results of those papers, convert input meshes into the LDIF and SIF representations, and visualize and extract meshes from LDIF representations.
+It contains code to reproduce the results of those papers, convert input meshes into the LDIF and SIF representations, and visualize and extract meshes. representations.

 All .py and .sh files in the top-level